This page contains summaries of three cases involving FDA’s implementation of graphic health warnings:

 American Academy of Pediatrics, et al. v.
 F.D.A.
 (2016)

 RJ.
 Reynolds v.
-United States Food and Drug Administration, 696 F.3d 1205 (2012).
+United States Food and Drug Administration, 696 F.3d 1205 (D.C.
+Cir.
+2012).

 American Academy of Pediatrics, Massachusetts Chapter of American Academy of Pediatrics, Inc., American Cancer Society, Inc., American Cancer Society Cancer Action Network, Inc., American Heart Association, Inc., American Lung Association, Campaign for Tobacco-Free Kids, Truth Initiative Foundation d/b/a Truth Initiative, Dr. Ted Kremer, Dr. Jonathan Winickoff and Dr. Lynda Young v.
 U.S. Food & Drug Administration, 1:16-cv-11985 (D. Mass.
-October 4, 2016)
+September 5, 2018)

-On October 4, 2016, a group of eight public health advocacy organizations and several physicians filed suit against the U.S. Food & Drug Administration (FDA) to compel the agency to carry out its obligation under the Family Smoking Prevention and Tobacco Control Act to require cigarette packages and advertisements to bear graphic health warnings.
+On October 4, 2016, a group of eight public health advocacy organizations and several physicians filed suit against the U.S. Food & Drug Administration (FDA) to compel the agency to carry out its obligation under the Family Smoking Prevention and Tobacco Control Act (FSPTCA) to require cigarette packages and advertisements to bear graphic health warnings.

 In 2011, the FDA promulgated a final rule designating nine graphic warning labels depicting the negative health consequences of cigarette smoking.
 That rule and the designated graphic warnings were successfully challenged by the industry as impermissible government compelled speech violating the First Amendment.
 In ordering the graphic warnings legally problematic, the court largely rested on its finding that the FDA lacked evidence to establish the effectiveness of the graphic warnings in deterring tobacco use.
 Rather than further appeal the case, the FDA opted to undertake further research in support of a new graphic warnings rule.